Aegisub/aegisite/content/en/docs/latest/Typesetting.md

   insist on serifs, "slab serif" fonts) are generally preferable, especially at low video resolutions, since the serifs tend get blurred out, which naturally looks bad.
 Too thin fonts are also to be avoided.
-Small caps fonts are bad because the ascenders/descenders of <!--word missing--> help recognition of words.
+Small caps fonts are bad because the ascenders/descenders of  help recognition of words.
 Using tried and trusted faces such as Helvetica, Arial or Verdana is not a bad thing; if you want something that looks less "boring" but still readable try a sans-serif font of the "humanist" variety, such as Calibri.